davidlm97/issue-tracker-api/README.md

-# express-ts-babel-boilerplate
+# Issue-tracker-api

-Boilerplate for API development with express typescript and babel.
+Issue tracker for organize your tasks.